AMWA-TV/is-device-configuration/docs/API requests.md

 Retrieving properties through the `bulkProperties` endpoint allows a user to perform a `full backup` or a `partial backup`.

-A `full backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` parameter set to true.
+A `full backup` [backup data set](Backup%20&%20restore.md#definitions) is returned by invoking a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` parameter set to true.

-A `partial backup` is a [backup data set](Backup%20&%20restore.md#definitions) returned by a `GET` operation on the `/bulkProperties` endpoint of any object of the device model, other than the root block.
-A partial backup can also be obtained by a `GET` operation on the `/bulkProperties` endpoint of the root block with the `recurse` query parameter set to false; however this will only result in a backup of the root block only.
+A `partial backup` [backup data set](Backup%20&%20restore.md#definitions) is returned by involing a `GET` operation on the `/bulkProperties` endpoint with a role path other than the root block and/or the `recurse` query parameter set to false (Note, the latter will only result in a backup of the root block only).

 ## PUT